open-game-system/app-bridge/README.md

 // Error handling example
 function BadCounter() {
-  // This will throw an error if used outside of BridgeContext.Provider const value = CounterContext.useSelector(state => state.value);
+  // This will throw an error if used outside of CounterContext.Provider const value = CounterContext.useSelector(state => state.value);
   return <div>{value}</div>;
 }